autotunafish/zclimate/README.md

 	git clone https://github.com/autotunafish/zclimate.git

-Create a new cargo binary, probably named zclimate but whatever you'd like, remember the downloaded repo is named zclimate by default so...
+Create a new cargo binary in the '/home/you' directory, probably named zclimate but whatever you'd like.
+Remember the downloaded repo is named zclimate by default so...

 	cargo new climate --bin